 Packaging

-The Beauty of Joseon Dynasty Cream comes in a sturdy frosted glass jar.
-The jar is protected by a chic traditional mulberry Korean paper that gives it a Hanbang-look.
+The Beauty of Joseon Dynasty Cream comes in a sturdy, frosted glass jar.
+The jar is protected by a chic traditional mulberry Korean paper that gives it a Hanbang look.
 So unique and brand distinctive.

 It comes with a little spatula that I love and have already lost.